joe-9104/ColorShift/README.md

 - **Version 2.1**: Implemented the following transformations within the UI:
     - Black and white conversion.
     - Sharpen or blur effect, allowing users to choose between the two.
+- **Version 2.2**: Added new features to the Kivy-based UI:
+    - Applied color presets such as sepia, cool, warm, and vintage.
+    - Introduced a gradient application feature, allowing users to blend two custom colors over the image.
+    - Enabled contrast and brightness adjustments via intuitive sliders.
+    - Added transparency adjustment functionality to modify image opacity.

 If you're looking to correct your image's color imbalances or creatively transform its color composition, ColorShift offers the tools you need to achieve stunning results with minimal effort.